 Areas of counselling I deal with

-£35 per 50 minute session for individuals in person
+£35 per 1 hour session for individuals

 Concessions – please email or call me to enquire

 Payment options: cash; cheque; electronic payments